 To hear practitioner and platform insights on how solutions such as ChatGPT will impact the future of work, customer experience, data strategy, and cybersecurity, make sure to register for your on-demand pass to Acceleration Economy’s Generative AI Digital Summit.

 A handful of large corporations, including Amazon, Microsoft, and Walmart, have issued warnings to employees regarding the use of LLM-based apps.
 But even small-to-medium enterprises have a role in protecting their employee’s usage of potentially harmful tools.
 So, how can leaders respond to the new barrage of ChatGPT-prompted security problems?
 Well, here are some tactics for executives to consider:

-Consider generative AI security solutions: Vendors like Cyberhaven have created a layer to keep confidential data out of public AI models.
-Of course, this may be overkill — simply communicating your company policy is hopefully enough to prevent misuse.
+- Consider generative AI security solutions: Vendors like Cyberhaven have created a layer to keep confidential data out of public AI models.
+Of course, this may be overkill — simply communicating your company policy may be enough to prevent misuse.

 Which companies are the most important vendors in AI and hyperautomation?
 Check out the Acceleration Economy AI/Hyperautomation Top 10 Shortlist.

 Looking to the future, the move toward greater AI adoption seems inevitable.
 Acumen Research and Consulting predicts that by 2030, the global generative AI market will have reached $110.8 billion, growing at 34.3% CAGR.
 And many businesses are positively integrating generative AI to power application development, customer service functions, research efforts, content creation, and other areas.

 Due to its many benefits, disallowing generative AI completely could put an enterprise at a disadvantage.
 Thus, leaders must carefully consider its adoption and implement new policies to address possible security violations.

 This article has been updated since it was originally published on April 23, 2023.